 - Actively feeling and expressing negative brand experiences that make an impact?

 - Actively feeling enough negativity to consider alternatives before future purchasing?

-- Feeling as though their experience was overall, satisfactory, but left room or minor, but impactful, improvements?
+- Feeling as though their experience was overall satisfactory, but left room for minor (yet impactful) improvements?

 NPS also classifies non-promoters as “Passives,” or even “Detractors.”
 The numeric designations and their respective classifications are arbitrary, though, and not commonly defined for customers.
 For example, someone could select a score of “5” to indicate a 50% chance of recommending a brand.
 On the LTR scale, however, a “5” is interpreted as a “Detractor.”
 Nonetheless, brands continue to return to ratings for their familiarity, simplicity, and efficiency – despite an ongoing need for improved customer understanding.

 To validate the capacity of Morphii® technology, the patented, emotion-based interface squared off against the commonly employed Net Promoter System® in a study of 5 brands: Apple, Comcast, Wells Fargo, Uber, and United Airlines.

 In this study, LTR results from 399 U.S. adult respondents (ages 18-35) were categorized into “Promoters,” “Passives,” and “Detractors” as shown in relative scale, from left to right, in accordance with the NPS scoring system: